 All ExpressVPN customers gain full access to both its VPN and Smart DNS services.

-ExpressVPN Smart DNS unblocked both US Netflix and BBC iPlayer for me.
+ExpressVPN Smart DNS unblocked both US Netflix and BBC iPlayer for us when performing this review.

 A .onion Tor Web Address

 Sometimes the most difficult thing about defeating censorship with a VPN is actually getting onto a VPN provider’s website so you can sign up for the service and download its software.
 ExpressVPN has a solution for this!